bfovet/ngw/README.md

  1. Right-click the file "ant-build.xml" in the project "gov.sandia.dart.workflow.phase3" and choose "Run As | Ant Build"
  2. The standalone workflow engine is installed in a folder "wflib" in your (OS-dependent) home directory.
- 3. To test the install on Mac or Linux, open a terminal window, navigate to this folder, and type "run.sh hello.iwf".
+ 3. To test the install, open a terminal window, navigate to this folder, and type "run.sh hello.iwf" (on Mac or Linux) or "run.bat hello.iwf" (on Windows.)
  4. You can rename the "wflib" folder or move it to any other computer.